kataras/iris/_examples/README.md

         * [Multi](advanced/subdomains/multi/main.go)
         * [Wildcard](advanced/subdomains/wildcard/main.go)

-> Take look at the [community examples](https://github.com/iris-contrib/examples) too!
+> Don't forget to take a quick look or add your own [examples in the community's repository](https://github.com/iris-contrib/examples)!

+> Developers should read the official [documentation](https://godoc.org/gopkg.in/kataras/iris.v6), in depth, for better understanding.